Decreasing Dissociation in DID By Increasing Awareness

 It's not inherently a bad thing; I truly believe dissociation serves a valuable purpose, and not just in traumatic circumstances.
-But there's no doubt that the chronic, severe dissociation intrinsic to Dissociative Identity Disorder is problematic, disruptive, even at times actively destructive.
+But there's no doubt that the chronic, severe dissociation intrinsic to dissociative identity disorder is problematic, disruptive, even at times actively destructive.
 By increasing awareness, by being more fully present in our bodies and minds, we can mitigate the damaging effects of dissociation.

 Decreasing Dissociation Is a Natural Byproduct of Increasing Awareness

 I used to approach decreasing dissociation by actively trying not to dissociate.
-To quote The Sound of Music, that's like trying to keep a wave upon the sand for those of us with Dissociative Identity Disorder.
+To quote The Sound of Music, that's like trying to keep a wave upon the sand for those of us with DID.
 In fact, I now believe that trying not to do something - whether it be dissociating, binging on food or alcohol, getting angry, self-injuring, etc. - is rarely effective.
 Resistance, as they say, is futile.

 If one is tense, one simply observes one's tension.
 You will never understand yourself if you seek to change yourself.
 The harder you try to change yourself the worse it gets.
 You are called upon to be aware. - Awareness, by Anthony de Mello